spinnaker/spinnaker.github.io/community/contributing/submitting.md

 * Provide a descriptive title for your changes.
 * Add inline code comments to changes that might not be obvious.
-* Squash your commits into logically reviewably chunks when you first submit your PR.
+* Squash your commits into logically reviewable chunks when you first submit your PR.
 Address feedback in follow-up (unsquashed) commits.
 It's much easier to review incremental changes to feedback when the commits are kept separate.
 * All pull requests should get reviewed by at least one other [member of the